Supplier Sustainability Assessment9 min

 Procedures in case of non-participation or non-compliance

-In the financial year 2019/20, we developed procedures and process flows for auditing rules and corrective action plans in terms of sustainability performance of suppliers, which have been approved by Management.
+We have rolled out procedures and process flows for auditing rules and corrective action plans in terms of sustainability performance of suppliers in the financial year 2020/21.
 At its core is the integration of a sustainable development clause in contracts for new suppliers and for existing suppliers in the course of contract renewals.
-The sustainable development clause establishes and describes the suppliers’ obligation to participate in and pay for off-site assessments and/or on-site audits, and to commit to and implement an improvement plan if performance is below our defined benchmarks.
+The so-called Sustainability Supplementary Agreement establishes and describes the suppliers’ obligation to participate in and pay for off-site assessments and/or on-site audits, and to commit to and implement an improvement plan if performance is below our defined benchmarks.

 Refusal to participate in an off-site assessment qualifies a supplier for an on-site audit.
 Likewise, suppliers’ whose off-site assessment score is insufficient are shortlisted for on-site audit.
 A corrective action plan is defined in the course of the on-site audit, with a one-year implementation deadline.
 Suppliers are blocked or in active elimination for lack of implementation.

-Additionally, a Responsible Procurement Steering Committee will be formed to take decisions on a case-by-case basis for special circumstances, such as when dealing with monopoly suppliers, quality checks of suppliers’ internal CoCs, acceptance of sustainability assessments by providers other than EcoVadis, and monitoring and evaluation of suppliers listed as blocked or in active elimination due to sustainability performance.
+Additionally, a Responsible Procurement Steering Committee meets regularly to take decisions on a case-by-case basis for special circumstances, such as when dealing with monopoly suppliers, quality checks of suppliers’ internal CoCs, acceptance of sustainability assessments by providers other than EcoVadis, and monitoring and evaluation of suppliers listed as blocked or in active elimination due to sustainability performance.

 Training of procurement employees

-We plan to continue our collaboration with EcoVadis in the financial year 2020/21, aiming to complete the assessments launched in the financial year 2019/20 and to invite around 500 suppliers to be assessed.
-We will also roll out the abovementioned procedures in case of non-participation or non-compliance and continue the training initiatives.
+We plan to continue our collaboration with EcoVadis in the financial year 2021/22, aiming to invite around 500 suppliers to be assessed.
+We will also monitor the progress of the 45 suppliers where we have made requests for improvement.